natalierobbins/firebase-tutorial/README.md

 6. Select the project you made in Step 1.
 7. Press enter to select the default options for any remaining questions.
 (Unless you know what you are doing and want to change them!)
 ## Project layout
-As of right now, your project directory should look like this:
+As of right now, your project directory should look something like this:
 ```
 firebase-project
 ├── database.rules.json